OrangeOrange27/Challenge-Lead-Dev-2025/README.md

 6. **Result** - Game result display
 7. **Reward/Claim** - Reward attribution and claiming

+**Important Note:** The games are **asynchronous**.
+Players are not playing in real-time against each other.
+Instead, they play individually, and their scores are compared afterwards on the leaderboard.
+The matchmaking system groups players together for competition, but the actual gameplay happens independently for each player.

 ## Technical Requirements

 ### Backend API (TypeScript)